 And when the grain is intact, it is degraded by digestion more slowly.
-This results in slower absorption and less hunger for a longer time after a meal.
+This results in slower absorption, and less hunger for a longer time after a meal.
 You no longer get the blood sugar spike and drop.
 It is this drop that results in hunger two hours after eating.

 Instead of hunger returning in two hours, intact grain results in hunger taking several hours to return.
-The next time you eat will be later and you will eat less.
+The next time you eat will be later, and you will eat less.
 A study comparing those who ate processed whole grain versus those who ate intact grain showed that those who ate intact grain for breakfast ate approximately 1/3 fewer calories at lunch (2).

-Refined grain is even worse than “whole grain.”
+Refined grain is even worse than the misleading “whole grain.”
 It removes the germ and the bran from the grain.
 This results in even fewer nutrients than in “whole grain.”
 And of course, refined grain gives you the same spike and drop in blood sugar.